Council Tax Support

 When your claim will start

 We aim to process claims within 20 days of receiving your application.
-You can help speed up your application by supplying all the required supporting documents.
+You can help speed up your application by supplying all the required supporting documents when you apply.

 How it will be paid

-You may also be able to reduce the amount of Council Tax that you have to pay by applying for a discount or an exemption.
+You may also be able to reduce the amount of Council Tax that you have to pay.
+For more information see:

 Back to top